sathyamus/ReadME/Azure.md

     - DBs / VMs created / deleted in x days
     - DBs / VMs re-sized in x days

+- Eventhub
+   Azure Event Hubs is a native data-streaming service in the cloud that can stream millions of events per second, with low latency, from any source to any destination.
+Event Hubs is compatible with Apache Kafka.
+It enables you to run existing Kafka workloads without any code changes.

 ### Getting the list of Resources registered for respective subscription
     az provider list > provider_list.txt
     az provider list --query "[].namespace" -o tsv | ForEach-Object { az provider register -n $_}